greggelong/fallingSand/README.md

 ![waterPipe.png](waterPipe.png)

 After seeing more than a few videos about falling sand simulations, I made a version in processing and p5js.
 Using two 2d arrays one for current and one for update.
-After finding the logic that would let sand fall through water, I gave implementing Conway's game of life at the same time.
+After finding the logic that would let sand fall through water, I tried implementing Conway's game of life at the same time.
 Had fun solving more logic problems that had one case of life over writing the update array.
 In the arrays 0 is empty, 1 is live cell, 2 is sand cell, 3 is water cell and 4 is rock cell.
 A happy coincidence is that a cell of water with enough empty space creates life.
 It makes Game of life much more interactive, as you can blast gliders with sand.
 I will try and make a space shooter with gliders and 'sand' based on this principle.

 a place to play with falling sand simulations in processing, p5 and python